 Remember to always check the weather review of the specific places your are headed in the morning. … and when the forecast says rain, then it really is going to rain (and be windy) – and possibly a lot!
 And when it says it’s going to be sunny it doesn’t mean that it is going to be warm – just sunny.
 Follow these guidelines of the summer packing list for Iceland on what to bring on your trip and you will have a beautiful time!

 Thinking that you’re an adult, who has packed a suitcase before I’m not going to go into too much detail on what personal items you should bring.
 Passport, toothbrush, underwear etc. – you probably have that covered.
-Instead this packing list for Iceland focuses on elaborating on clothes and items you’ll need for an active itinerary in the Icelandic summer weather.
+Instead this summer packing list for Iceland focuses on elaborating on clothes and items you’ll need for an active itinerary in the Icelandic summer weather.

 Icelandic weather conditions are known for changing all the time, which can make it a bit difficult to know what to pack.
 In general the layer-approach is recommended.
 Wearing multiple light layers makes it easy for you to take off/on a sweater depending on shifting weather.

 Recommended items are: Merino wool leggings, light merino wool sweaters and fleece or thermo sweaters.
 On cold, rainy and windy days you will probably wear up to 4 layers or merino wool, fleece and thermo under your jacket to stay warm.
 On warm days with calm weather one layer will do.
 You never know with Iceland!
 Be prepared for both scenarios.
 Other obvious items are jeans, T-shirts and a comfy hoodie, which you can also wear when sightseeing in Reykjavik.
 Bring woolen socks, so your feet don’t get cold.